A child protection officer from the U.N.'s Pakistani Female Engagement Team comforts children displaced by conflict at Mikenge, Congo (AN/MONUSCO)

 Climate activists in Madrid protest U.S. inaction with a "fossil award" (AN/John Englart)

 December 15, 2019

-(AN) — The U.N. climate summit ended in Madrid on Sunday without resolving a key issue of how to put a price on carbon emissions and only partial agreement from almost 200 nations for more ambition in cutting greenhouse gases.
+The U.N. climate summit ended in Madrid without resolving how to put a price on carbon and only partial agreement on more ambition in cutting pollutants.

 UNAIDS headquarters in Geneva (AN/Eric Bridiers)